Is my child colour blind?

 If you have a son he will have a 1 in 12 chance of being colour blind

 BUT if colour blindness runs in your (the mother’s) family there is a much higher chance that your boys will be colour blind, especially if the grandfather (mother’s father) is/was colour blind.
 If this applies to your family then you should have your children screened for colour vision deficiency as soon as possible.
+Girls are much less likely to be colour blind (1 in 200 chance) and to inherit red/green colour blindness girls must have a colour blind father.

-Colour blind children are very clever at hiding their colour blindness
+colour blind children are very clever at hiding their colour blindness!

 Even if children have had eye tests with opticians, colour blindness is unlikely to have been picked up because colour vision testing is not part of the standard NHS eye test.
 This means many opticians don’t bother to test children for colour blindness.